vectorgrp/sil-kit/docs/usage/demos.rst

           --registry-uri
             The URI of the registry to start.
 Default: silkit://localhost:8500 --message-size
-            Sets the message size.
-Default: 1000
+            Sets the message size <B> in bytes.
+Default: 1000 --message-count
-          --message-count
-            Sets the number of messages to be send in each simulation step.
+            Sets the number of messages <M> to be send in each simulation step.
 Default: 50 --number-participants
-            Sets the number of simulation participants.
+            Sets the number of simulation participants <N>.
 Default: 2 --number-simulation-runs
             Sets the number of simulation runs to perform.
 Default: 4 --simulation-duration
-            Sets the simulation duration (virtual time).
+            Sets the simulation duration <S> (virtual time).
 Default: 1s --configuration
             Path and filename of the participant configuration YAML file.
 Default: empty --write-csv
             Path and filename of CSV file with benchmark results.
 Default: empty
    *  -  Parameter Example
       -  .. parsed-literal::
+            # Launch the benchmark demo with default arguments but 3 participants and a non default registry URI to avoid collisions:
+            |DemoDir|/SilKitDemoBenchmark --number-participants 3 --registry-uri silkit://localhost:8501

-            # Launch the benchmark demo with positional arguments and a specified configuration file:
+            # Launch the benchmark demo with positional arguments, a specified configuration file:
-            |DemoDir|/SilKitDemoBenchmark.exe 4 1 2 1 10 --configuration ./DemoBenchmarkDomainSocketsOff.silkit.yaml
+            |DemoDir|/SilKitDemoBenchmark 4 1 2 1 10 --configuration ./SilKit-Demos/Benchmark/DemoBenchmarkDomainSocketsOff.silkit.yaml

-            # Launch the benchmark demo with default arguments but 4 participants:
-            |DemoDir|/SilKitDemoBenchmark.exe --number-participants 4
    *  -  Notes
-      -  | This benchmark demo produces timings of a configurable simulation setup. <N> participants exchange <M> of <B> bytes per simulation step with a fixed period of 1ms and run for <S> seconds (virtual time).
+      -  | This benchmark demo produces timings of a configurable simulation setup. <N> participants exchange <M> of <B> bytes per simulation step with a fixed simulation step size of 1ms and run for <S> seconds (virtual time).
          |
          | This simulation run is repeated <K> times and averages over all runs  are calculated.
 Results for average runtime, speedup (virtual time/runtime), throughput (data size/runtime), message rate (count/runtime) including the standard deviation are printed.
          |
          | The demo uses publish/subscribe controllers with the same topic for the message exchange, so each participant broadcasts the messages to all other participants.
 The configuration file ``DemoBenchmarkDomainSocketsOff.silkit.yaml`` can be used to disable domain socket usage for more realistic timings of TCP/IP traffic.
 With ``DemoBenchmarkTCPNagleOff.silkit.yaml``, Nagle's algorithm and domain sockets are switched off.
          |
          | The demo can be wrapped in helper scripts to run parameter scans, e.g., for performance analysis regarding different message sizes.
-See ``\Demos\Benchmark\msg-size-scaling\Readme.md`` and ``Demos\Benchmark\performance-diff\Readme.md`` for further information.
+See ``.\SilKit-Demos\Benchmark\msg-size-scaling\Readme.md`` and ``.\SilKit-Demos\Benchmark\performance-diff\Readme.md`` for further information.

 Latency Demo